 The answer to this question depends on two factors: whether you have prior lewdness offenses, and whether the offense involved a child.
 You will be required to register as a sex offender for a period of no less than 10 years if:

 - You are convicted of lewdness involving a child.

 - You have three prior convictions for lewdness (not involving a child).
 A fourth lewdness conviction will result in mandatory placement on the Utah Sex Offender Registry.

 For the entire decade you are on the registry, you will be required to meet strict rules and requirements – failures to comply with which may result in additional criminal charges.
 Additionally, your photograph and personal information will be publicly displayed online, including your name, license plate, address, place of employment, and the offense you were convicted of.

 If you or one of your family members has been charged with committing lewdness, it’s important to begin reviewing your legal options as soon as possible.
-Call Utah criminal attorney Darwin Overson right away at (801) 758-2287 to set up a free legal consultation.
+Call Salt Lake City Criminal Defense Lawyer Darwin Overson right away at (801) 758-2287 to set up a free legal consultation.
 Your information will be kept confidential.